How I Let Go of the Baby Dream

 As more and more friends became pregnant and then pregnant again and then again, I felt like an outsider from the mother’s club.
 I got pretty good at putting on the brave face when I heard the news that someone was having a baby.
 I was always happy for them, but just sad for us.

 The emotional roller of trying and failing was exhausting.
-I constantly moved from hope and optimism to disappointment and grief and then back to hope.
+I constantly moved from hope and optimism to disappointment and grief.
 Trying to contain all those emotions is equally exhausting.
 Putting on the brave face only works for so long.

-Everything went so well and when I got the call to say we were having a baby I went into a state of shock.
+Everything went so well and when I got the call to say I was pregnant I was shocked.
 I could hardly believe that we were actually going to be parents after all this time.
 Shock quickly made way for joy and I felt on top of the world.
-Being pregnant seemed so natural and I was remarkably confident things would go well.
+Being pregnant seemed so natural and I was surprisingly confident things would go well.
 I felt like I could now start getting on with my life.
-We started sharing the news with family and close friends.
+We started sharing the news with family and friends.
 Everyone was thrilled for us.
 I knew our baby’s name.
 It wasn’t a name we had ever considered when we use to talk about baby names all those years earlier but I just knew.
 Her name was Natalie.

 We found out the baby stopped growing at seven weeks.
 The grief we felt was immense.
 I remember crying until I just couldn’t cry anymore.
-It was equally hard to see how upset and devastated my husband was.
+It was so hard to see how devastated my husband was.
 I felt completely empty.
 Was this all really worth it?

 This was the point I decided to jump off the roller coaster and let go.
 What I always steadfastly believed would happen, just didn’t.
 We had invested thousands of dollars, hours and hours of treatments, and years of our life.
 There had to be something else better than this but giving up our dream when we had got so close seemed crazy.

 Making that decision gave me such relief.
-I was released from the never-ending pursuit and suddenly I felt a sense of possibility again.
-I understood that there were other potentials and opportunities out there for me.
-I could take back control of my life.
+I was released from the never-ending pursuit.
+I wanted to take back control of my life.

 The ease at which I adjusted once I had made my decision seemed to concern people around me - it even surprised me.
 This thing I had so desperately desired for years and that was in the fabric of everything I did, in my very psyche, I let go.
 It wasn’t a decision I took lightly and I am forever grateful to a wonderful supportive person who helped guide me to this decision.
 Once made, I didn’t even so much as glance back.
 It just felt so good, so right and that was something I hadn’t felt in such a long time.
 I knew it was the right decision.
-It was time to accept that this wasn’t the path and move on to something else.
-People didn’t seem to understand why I would give up when the possibility was close.
-“Had we considered adoption” they would gently inquire as though sharing with us some amazing solution that had never occurred to us.
+It was time to accept that this wasn’t going happen, despite how much I wanted it to.

 Not having children doesn’t make me a failure.
 It doesn’t make me less of a woman.
-I am never going to be a mother or a grandmother and experience what that feels like and I am ok with that.
+I am never going to be a mother or a grandmother and I'm ok with that.
 I am a wife, a daughter, a sister, a niece, an aunty, a cousin, a friend, and so much more.
 I understand that there are many ways to create and nurture and many ways to be a woman.
 I love my life, and now that I am not having children, I feel so many other opportunities and potentials open up again.